Saeedam02/CBF-Safe-Steering-Filter/README.md

 ## 19. Extensions

-Good next steps for this project include:
+Good next steps for this project are tracked in [`ROADMAP.md`](ROADMAP.md).
+The first major-version target is:

 1. **Joint braking + steering QP** — optimize acceleration and yaw rate together.
 2. **Moving obstacles** — include obstacle velocity in the barrier derivatives.